How I Started Making Big Batch Hot Process Soap

-Another reason why I make big batch hot process soap instead of cold process soap is less limitations.
+Another reason why I make big-batch hot process soap instead of cold process soap is fewer limitations.
 I can use any scent (fragrance oil or essential oil) or any colorant, and I know what will happen.
 Since there is no ricing or accelerated trace or morphing of colors, my hot process soaps are reliable and consistent.
 If a client wants a soap in a fragrance I have not used before, I am not worried about how the fragrance will react during saponification.

 Big batch hot process soapmaking is not for everyone, but, for me and my business, it has been a great fit!

 Want to snag weekly advice on building a successful soap biz directly in your inbox?